IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 pgAdmin
 +++++++

-You probably installed pgAdmin when following the steps in the :doc:`dev-environment` section but if not, you can download it from https://www.pgadmin.org
+You may have installed pgAdmin when following the steps in the :doc:`classic-dev-env` section but if not, you can download it from https://www.pgadmin.org

 Maven
 +++++